 Offered to select applicants only.
 To be considered for an invitation to attend an on-campus Mandatory Candidate Visit, applicants must meet the admission requirements listed.
 After the Office of Admissions receives all required application materials, the applicant's file is reviewed to determine if the applicant merits an invitation to attend a Mandatory Candidate Visit.

 Invited applicants must attend a Mandatory Candidate Visit in order to be further considered in the admission process.
 As part of the visit, candidates will be required to participate in a group interview with other pharmacy applicants.
 The group interview will be used to evaluate the applicant's verbal communication skills, understanding of the pharmacy profession, commitment to patient care, and other elements as determined by faculty.
 Applicants will also be required to participate in a writing sample exercise during the visit.
-In addition, candidates will have the opportunity to learn more about the pharmacy program, financial aid, student services, and tour the MWU campus.
+In addition, candidates will have the opportunity to learn more about our pharmacy program and Faculty, financial aid, student services, and tour the MWU campus.